purescript-deprecated/grunt-purescript/README.md

 ### Options

+#### options.browserNamespace
+Type: `String`
+Default value: `PS`

+Invokes the `--browser-namespace` compiler flag with the specified argument.
+Specifies the namespace that PureScript modules will be exported to when running in the browser.

+#### options.entryPoint
+Type: `String`
+Default value: none

+Invokes the `--entry-point` compiler flag with the specified argument.
+Specifies the module which is the entry point for the compiler.
+All code which is not a transitive dependency of this module will be removed.

+#### options.externs
+Type: `String`
+Default value: none

+Invokes the `--externs` compiler flag with the specified argument.
+Generates a `.e.ps` file for foreign imports.

 #### options.magicDo
 Type: `Boolean`
 Default value: `false`

 Toggles the `--magic-do` compiler flag.
 Overloads the `do` keyword to inline calls to `>>=` for the `Eff` monad to generate more efficient code when enabled.

+#### options.noOpts
+Type: `Boolean`
+Default value: `false`

+Toggles the `--no-opts` compiler flag.
+Skips the optimization phase for the generated JavaScript when enabled.

 #### options.noPrelude
 Type: `Boolean`